vyvyd/resiliency-with-arrowkt/README.md

 **Copy implemenration of other `executeSupplier` methods**

-We could copy over logic from the existing `executeSupplier` [implementation](https://github.com/resilience4j/resilience4j/blob/master/resilience4j-circuitbreaker/src/main/java/io/github/resilience4j/circuitbreaker/CircuitBreaker.java#L189) in the library, but this time for an ArrowKT `Either` object.
+We could copy over logic from the existing `executeSupplier` [implementation](https://github.com/resilience4j/resilience4j/blob/master/resilience4j-circuitbreaker/src/main/java/io/github/resilience4j/circuitbreaker/CircuitBreaker.java#L189) in the library, but adapt it for an ArrowKT `Either` object.

+I also see that this was the implementation taken by this [library](https://mvnrepository.com/artifact/com.duytsev/resilience4j-arrowkt)

+**Disadvantage**
-We avoided because then the code will have to be in lock-step with internal implementation of the library.
-This is best avoided.
+I did not prefer this approach because this code we write will have to evolve lock-step with the implementation of the `executeSupplier` method linked above.
+This can be risky with a future update of the Resilience4J library version.

-## References
+## Extra Reading

 https://www.dynatrace.com/news/blog/the-cost-of-an-exception/